NewFind your real estate agent style: take the assessment

 Why the millage looks so high

 Northampton County still assesses homes on 1995 values.
-A house worth $450,000 today might be assessed at a small fraction of that, so the county and its school districts levy high millage on small assessments just to fund their budgets.
-Raw millage tells you almost nothing about what you will actually pay.
+A house worth $450,000 today is assessed at about 16.1% of that, so the county and its school districts levy high millage on small assessments just to fund their budgets.
+Raw millage tells you almost nothing about what you will pay.

-The honest number is the effective rate: millage multiplied by the county's Common Level Ratio (17.01%), expressed as a percentage of a home's real market value.
+The effective rate fixes that: millage multiplied by the county's Common Level Ratio (16.1%), expressed as a percentage of a home's real market value.
 That is the figure NookLocal uses everywhere, so you can compare Northampton County to anywhere else.

 1995